temcocontrols/woo-variations-table/readme.txt

 == Changelog ==

+= 1.3.5 =
+* Show Attribute name instead of slug in the table.
+* Add some actions and filters hooks to let others extend this plugin.

 = 1.3.3 =
 * Fix variations price doesn't show up if all variations have the same price issue.